How to Set Up Embedded Sending

 Replicate fields placement

-1. List Document Fields to get fields configuration.
+1. List Document Fields -- get the fields configuration from an existing document.

-2. Create Document Fields to apply fields configuration to a document.
+2. Create Document Fields -- apply a saved configuration to a new document.